Karamatollah Malek-Hosseini: Religious education

 From an early age he was learning Islam and Arabic from his father.
 When he was 15, he migrated to Shiraz to continue his education in high school.
 Afterwards, in 1941 he officially began his Islamic Studies.
-There, he learnt under Abdul-Karim Haeri Yazdi and Mirza Ahamd Darabi.
+There, he learnt under Abdul-Karim Haeri Yazdi and Mirza Ahmad Darabi.
 After, he finally migrated to Qom to further his Islamic studies in Qom Seminary.
 There, he was taught by the likes of Hossein Borujerdi, Ruhollah Khomeini, Muhammad Husayn Tabatabai, Seyyed Mohammad Hojjat Kooh Kamari, Seyed Mohammad Taqi Khonsari, and Mohammad Mohaqeq Damad.
 There he mastered his knowledge in Islamic jurisprudence, interpretation of Quran, and Usool Fiqh.
 It was in Qom where he reached the level of Ijtihad.
 After the passing of Hossein Borujerdi in 1961, he migrated back to Shiraz to begin teaching at the Khan Theological School.

 Political activism

 While teaching in Shiraz, Karamatollah began to resent Mohammad Reza Pahlavi and the Pahlavi regime.
 This happened primarily after the attack on Feyziyeh Seminary on March 22, 1963.
 SAVAK agents and operatives disguised as farmers stormed the seminary, beating many clerics and killing young Seyed Younes Rudbari as he was beaten to death.
 Another 2-3 students were killed due to injuries sustained from being beaten and thrown off rooftops.
 Afterwards, Karamatollah would often give Khutbahs in the Habib Mosque in Shiraz showing his resentment to the Pahlavi regime.
 His infamous arrest by SAVAK was in 1978 where a crowd that gathered at Habib Mosque clashed with SAVAK.
 Three protestors were killed as a result of gunfire, which then led to the arrest of Seyed Karamatollah.
-His arrest led to protests by tribesman across the Kohgiluyeh and Boyer-Ahmad province, and Shiraz.
+His arrest led to protests by tribesmen across the Kohgiluyeh and Boyer-Ahmad province, and Shiraz.
 As a result of these protests he was released 2 days later.